An explanation of Mondrian's oeuvre by Michael Sciam

 La Disputa del Sacramento

-While this semicircle opens up revealing the twelve figures, the Holy Spirit closes in synthesis to reiterate that saints and prophets draw inspiration from that center together with the contiguous four books of the Gospels.
-While the semicircle of clouds opens to the diversity of holy men, the round of the Holy Spirit concentrates them into unity.
+While the semicircle opens up revealing the twelve figures, the Holy Spirit closes in synthesis to reiterate that saints and prophets draw inspiration from that center together with the contiguous four books of the Gospels.
+While the semicircle of clouds opens to the diversity of holy men, the round of the Holy Spirit concentrates them into one and the same “thing”.

 A circular process consisting of straight lines